 Project Catalyst: How to Engineer Engineering Education

-Project Catalyst is a three-day summer workshop for engineering faculty and prospective faculty, including graduate students.
-Attendees learn research-driven strategies that reduce course preparation time, make classes more engaging and increase student learning.
+Project Catalyst is a three-day summer workshop for engineering faculty and graduate students.
+Attendees learn research-driven strategies that increase student engagement, motivation and learning.

-Using instructional objectives to both improve teaching and save time.
+Use instructional objectives to enhance learning, improve student feedback and save preparation time

-Tuition includes all meals during the workshop in our Bostwick Cafeteria, refreshments twice a day and use of campus facilities such as the Bertrand Library and the Kenneth Langone Athletics & Recreation Center.
+Tuition includes all meals during the workshop in our Bostwick dining hall, refreshments twice a day, and use of campus facilities.

-Optional on-campus housing is available in the Gateway Residence Center (Roser and Vidinghoff Halls).
+Optional on-campus housing is available in the South Campus Apartments.
 Most suites include four private bedrooms, a living room, a kitchen and full bathroom facilities.
-Some suites that have one double room and two singles.
+Some suites have one double room and two singles.
 Common laundry facilities are available within the center.

 Double occupancy:$190 per person for three nights.
 You may book with a friend or colleague or be assigned an apartment with another participant.

 Single occupancy: $330 for three nights, based on availability.

 Housing requests must be made by June 30 and are refundable until June 30.